wilkieolin/ezkanji/ezkanji.md

 # 開 (Open) & 閉 (Close)

-In Japan, a big person is a responsible person (大人しい).
+In Japan, a big person is a well-behaved person (大人しい).
 Responsible people can be trusted with elevator door controls which *actually work*.
 Newer controls often have universal, arrow-based symbols on them, but older Showa-era elevators and other doors with class still use kanji.
 So, what's a door?
 It's also a gate (門).
 When the gate is open, you can hang a nice, inviting lantern in it (開) to show it's open.
 When it's closing time, you smash that lantern as you close the gate.
 Now the lantern is smaller and mangled (閉).
 Whoops!

 # 入 (Enter) & 出 (Exit)